kuiperzone/AvantGarde/README.md

 files you will want to see in Avant Garde (the rest of your project will be hidden but see "Solution Settings" below).

 Below, Visual Code on Linux with Avant Garde floating in stay-on-top mode to the right.
-Note, here, that the Avant Garde project explorer has been closed (to the side) so as to focus on the form while minimizing the window footprint.
+Note, here, that the Avant Garde project explorer has been hidden so as to focus on the form while minimizing the window footprint.
 The preview will be updated as AXAML changes are saved to file from the IDE.

 [![Avant Garde Screenshot](Media/Github-screenshot-ide.png)](Media/Github-screenshot-ide.png)